praesongprasit/EventSiteTest/src/speakers/adam-howard.md

 </p>

 <p>
-I love enablement and I Love Culture they are great topics, so thank you to the NZ Tech rally crew for inviting me along.
+I love enablement and I love culture.
+They are great topics.
+So thank you to the NZ Tech rally crew for inviting me along.
 </p>

 <p>